 - Good context (that is to say, adding clear explanations that show how what you’re saying relates to what is already known about a topic).

 The better you do, the easier your users and Google alike will understand your text and what it tries to achieve.
+Which also helps you rank with the right pages when a user types in a certain search query.
 Especially because Google seems to basically be trying to create a model that mimics the way us humans process language and information.
 And yes, adding your keyphrase to your text still helps Google to match your page to a query.